A note on the composition product of symmetric sequences: Simplicial bar construction on a monoid

-\begin{example} Now let $\cat{E}$ be the category of symmetric sequences on a symmetric monoidal category $\cat{C}$, with the pseudomonoidal structure given by the composition product.
-Then the simplicial bar construction described in this section is the 'standard' simplicial bar construction on an operad.
+\begin{example} Now let $\cat{C}^\Sigma$ be the category of symmetric sequences on a symmetric monoidal category $\cat{C}$, with the normal oplax monoidal structure given by Theorem \ref{thm:comp}.
+Then the simplicial bar construction described in this section is the `standard' simplicial bar construction on an operad $P$ with respect to a left $P$-module $L$ and right $P$-module $R$.
+See, for example \cite[7.9]{ching:2005a}.

-If we now replace $\cat{C}$ with its opposite category $\cat{C}^{op}$, together with the canonical symmetric monoidal structure, the simplicial bar construction on an operad in $\cat{C}^{op}$ gives us a cosimplicial cobar construction on a cooperad in $\cat{C}$. \end{example}
+If we replace $\cat{C}$ with its opposite category $\cat{C}^{op}$, together with the canonical symmetric monoidal structure, the simplicial bar construction on an operad in $\cat{C}^{op}$ gives us a \emph{cosimplicial cobar construction} $\mathfrak{C}^\bullet(R,Q,L)$ on a cooperad $Q$ in $\cat{C}$ with respect to a right $Q$-comodule $R$ and left $Q$-comodule $L$.
+Explicitly: